rust-lang/book/nostarch/chapter06.md

 This enum has four variants with different types:

-Unmatched: ListPlain
+* `Quit` has no data associated with it at all.

-Unmatched: ListPlain
+* `Move` has named fields, like a struct does.

-Unmatched: ListPlain
+* `Write` includes a single `String`.

-Unmatched: ListPlain
+* `ChangeColor` includes three `i32` values.

 Defining an enum with variants such as the ones in Listing 6-2 is similar to defining different kinds of struct definitions, except the enum doesn’t use the `struct` keyword and all the variants are grouped together under the `Message` type.
 The following structs could hold the same data that the preceding enum variants hold:

 ```
 struct QuitMessage; // unit struct